AliOsm/Machine-Learning-by-Stanford-University/README.md

 # Machine-Learning-by-Stanford-University
-Here is all programming assignments and quizzes solutions for Machine Learning course taught by Andrew Ng provided by Stanford University on Coursera.
+Here is all programming assignments and lectures slides for Machine Learning course taught by Andrew Ng provided by Stanford University on Coursera.

 Feel free to browse the code in this repository after you do your best to solve the assignments yourself.